 The unusual landscape is the result of a 16th century volcanic eruption, where the principal towns of Fira and Oia later developed on the island’s slanted, rugged remains.
 As you can imagine, the views from the caldera rim overlook the generous expanse of the Aegean Sea.
 Below the calm surface is an underwater crater for divers to explore and marvel at.

 Santorini’s natural attractions also extend to its unusual beaches.
 Instead of the usual caramel-colored strips, you’ll come across black, red and white lava-induced sand.
-It’s not just nature either; the path that connects all of Santorini’s villages are lined with terrace restaurants and boutique shops.
+It’s not just nature either; the path that connects all of Santorini’s villages are lined with terrace restaurants and boutique shops – a great place to pick up some Greek souvenirs.
 Charming backstreets lead into vineyards and wine caverns, glassware and handicrafts on display.

 Whether you alight for an overnight stay or simply sail up close for a glimpse of this iconic island, try to time your visit to overlap with sunset – the dusky glow between Oia and Thirasiá is spellbinding.